Userkaf: Mortuary temple

 The pyramid's funerary complex is peculiar in that Userkaf's mortuary temple is located on the southern side rather than the usual eastern one.
 This was almost certainly due to the presence of a large moat surrounding Djoser's pyramid and running to the east as proposed by Verner, or to the general topography of Saqqara and the presence of older tombs in the vicinity as expounded by Edwards and Lauer.

 In any case, this means that Userkaf chose to be buried in close proximity to Djoser even though this implied that he could not use the normal layout for his temple.
 Rainer Stadelmann believes that the reason for the choices of location and layout were practical and due to the presence of the necropolis's administrative center on the north-east corner of Djoser's complex.
 Verner rather identifies a desire on Userkaf's behalf to benefit from the religious significance of Djoser's complex.
 Alternatively, Userkaf's decision to locate the temple on the pyramid's southern side may be motivated by entirely religious reasons, with the Egyptologists Herbert Ricke and Richard H. Wilkinson proposing that it could have ensured the temple's year-round exposure to the sun, while Altenmüller suggests it was aligned with an obelisk that could have been located nearby.

 The mortuary temple walls were extensively adorned with raised reliefs of exceptional quality.
 Scant remains of pigments on some reliefs show that these reliefs were originally painted.
 Userkaf's pyramid temple represents an important innovation in this respect; he was the first pharaoh to introduce nature scenes in his funerary temple, including scenes of hunting in the marshes that would subsequently become common.
 The artistic work is highly detailed, with a single relief showing no less than seven different species of birds and a butterfly.
-Hunting scenes symbolised the victory of the king over the forces of chaos, and might thus have illustrated Userkaf's role as Iry-Maat, that is "the one who establishes Maat", which was one of Userkaf's names.
+Hunting scenes symbolised the victory of the king over the forces of chaos (problematic interpretation since "chaos" is primeval matter, not source of evil.
+The modern definition doesn't meet the original sense of the word.
+The Ancient Greeks never knew something like "victory of the chaos", this is the invention of modern scholars, not ancient people's), and might thus have illustrated Userkaf's role as Iry-Maat, that is "the one who establishes Maat", which was one of Userkaf's names.

 The funerary complex of Userkaf was accessed from the Nile via a valley temple connected to the mortuary temple with a causeway.
 This valley temple is yet to be excavated.